Skip to main content

 relationshipTypestrNoneCustom relationship type for nested objects

-returnResultboolTrueWhether to return the created record
+returnResultboolTrueWhether to return the created records

 Returns